-Course Objectives: Student will able to :-
+Course Objectives: Student should be able to ...

 - 1. To understand the big data concepts and big data analytics lifecycle - 2.
 To understand the big data analytics algorithms and tools - 3.
 To understand the importance of big data visualization tools and techniques - 4.
 To get acquainted with advancements in tools and techniques used for big data analytics